derekenos/derekenos.com-generator/README.md

 ##### Derivatives

-The current code does not present original image files, which are assumed to be large and/or and not well supported by web browsers, directly.
-Instead, derivatives of the original, in web-friendly formats (defined by [prioritized_derivative_image_mimetypes](https://github.com/derekenos/derekenos.com-generator/blob/dc888fb0eee1d02860b87d82dc3cec48eb3f6dd9/context.json#L87-L90)) and a variety of sizes (defined by [derivative_image_widths](https://github.com/derekenos/derekenos.com-generator/blob/dc888fb0eee1d02860b87d82dc3cec48eb3f6dd9/context.json#L91-L99)), are assumed to have been generated, and will be included as options from which the browser will select at will.
+The current code does not present original image files, which are assumed to be large and/or not well supported by web browsers, directly.
+Instead, derivatives of the original, in web-friendly formats (as defined by [prioritized_derivative_image_mimetypes](https://github.com/derekenos/derekenos.com-generator/blob/dc888fb0eee1d02860b87d82dc3cec48eb3f6dd9/context.json#L87-L90)) and a variety of sizes (as defined by [derivative_image_widths](https://github.com/derekenos/derekenos.com-generator/blob/dc888fb0eee1d02860b87d82dc3cec48eb3f6dd9/context.json#L91-L99)), are assumed to have been generated, and will be included as options from which the browser will select at will.

 Derivative filenames must have the same `item_name` and `asset_id` as the original file and, as defined by [derivative_image_filename_template](https://github.com/derekenos/derekenos.com-generator/blob/generate-derivatives-integration/context.json#L85), have the format:
 ```